AI Workshop Banner

 Glyn Jones, EHS Consulting, Part of Bravo Target Safety

 AI has many applications in improving workplace safety including improved predictive analytics for risk prevention, AI-based training involving simulation, enhanced safety protocols including the use of computer vision and natural language processing to assess workplace hazards, and the use of AI analysis of vocal patterns to assess fatigue and employee burnout.
 The applications are increasing daily and the rate of change in AI applications is best described as highly dynamic and accelerating due to continuous advancements in research, increased computational resources, data availability, and cross-industry adoption.
-In this session we will review the application of AI to workplace safety and improved safety management systems
+In this session we will review the application of AI to workplace safety and improved safety management systems.

 FYLD Logo